franceskoback/ResidencyApplication/README.md

 ## Custom Weights

-You can adjust how important each factor is in `match_optimizer.py`:
+Adjust how important each factor is in `match_optimizer.py`: bigger number = more importance (more penalty for lower ranking / farther distance)

 ```python
 law_weight = 2.0